alpersonalwebsite/react/03_local-state.md

 <button onClick={this.deleteFriend.bind(null, 'Wendy')}>Delete friend!</button>
 ```

 In this example, the `new function` that `.bind()` returns has its `this` set to whatever the first argument was — `null` in our case.
-Two caveats: in strict mode (which ES modules use by default) `this` ends up as `undefined`, not the global object, and in this particular code `deleteFriend` is defined as a class field arrow function, so `this` is already lexically bound to the component and the value passed to `.bind()` is irrelevant.
+Two caveats: with `.bind(null)`, `this` inside the bound function is literally `null` (in non-strict mode it would only be coerced to the global object for *implicit* `this`, not for explicit binding), and in this particular code `deleteFriend` is defined as a class field arrow function, so `this` is already lexically bound to the component and the value passed to `.bind()` is irrelevant.
 We are really only using `bind` for its second job: pre-filling `'Wendy'` as the first argument.

-... there´re others but these two are the most used ones.
+... there're others but these two are the most used ones.

 ---